 The demand for natural, biodegradable confetti has been so great that rose petals, wildflowers, hydrangeas, and lavender have been added to our collection, and handmade confetti cones, bridesmaid baskets, petal bags, beautiful paper envelopes and handmade horseshoes are all available to add those finishing touches.

-celebrate we have planted a brand new Union Jack flower flag!
-An
+anniversary we have planted another Union Jack flower flag!

 General Information on visiting the Flower Fields

-Alongside the amazing Union Jack flower flag there are beautiful stripes
+Alongside the Flag there are beautiful stripes of colourful flowers,

-enjoy the scenery, soak up the colours, take some photos and if you are
+wander, enjoy the scenery, soak up the colours, take some photos and we

 Last entry time: 4.30pm.